Ismaestro/angular-example-app/README.md

 ## Backend

-This project is using a real app deployed in heroku, which is maintained in [here](https://github.com/Ismaestro/nestjs-example-app).
+This project is using a real app deployed in heroku, which you can see [here](https://github.com/Ismaestro/nestjs-example-app).
 The server is using NesjJS, Prisma, Postgres and GraphQL.
 Please check it out and feel free also to contribute or give me your thoughts.

 ## What's included

 - [x] CRUD: create, update and remove heroes with this project!
+- [x] Authentication with JWT tokens
 - [x] Internationalization with the official i18n.
 English and Spanish available.
 - [x] Lazy loading modules
 - [x] Service Workers enabled!